Hauptinhalt

 Profile

-Caroline van Bers has been involved in environmental management and sustainable development with academic, governmental and non-governmental organizations in Europe and North America for over thirty years.
+Caroline van Bers is a guest researcher with the Institute of Environmental Systems Research at Osnabrück University, after working there for many years.
+Since March 2022 she coordinates an interfaculty programme at the University of Twente in the Netherlands, Resilience@UT which focuses on promoting transdisciplinary research in resilience in three sectors, climate, safety and health care.
+She has been involved in environmental management and sustainable development with academic, governmental and non-governmental organizations in Europe and North America for over thirty years.
 This work, ranging from research to capacity development, has always been interdisciplinary and applied in nature.
-A particular focus has been the promotion of Integrated Assessment approaches and methods at the science-policy-practice interface particularly in her management role with The Integrated Assessment Society for more than fifteen years.
+A particular focus has been the promotion of Integrated Assessment approaches and methods at the science-policy-practice interface particularly in her long-time management role with The Integrated Assessment Society co-founded by Prof. Claudia Pahl-Wostl in 2003.
+She now serves as the association's president.

 Research Interests